apache/royale-asjs/examples/royale/DataBindingExample_Flat/README.txt

 DESCRIPTION

-The DataBindingTest example shows a Flex application that can communicate with a third-party data source (in this case, yahoo.finance) and display the values returned using data binding.
+The DataBindingTest example shows a Royale application that can communicate with a third-party data source (in this case, yahoo.finance) and display the values returned using data binding.

-This Flex application may be run as a Flash SWF or cross-compiled (using Falcon JX) into JavaScript and HTML and run without Flash.
+This Royale application may be run as a Flash SWF or cross-compiled (using Falcon JX) into JavaScript and HTML and run without Flash.

 The DataBindingTest example also shows how the model-view-controller (MVC) pattern